yavin-dev/docs/pages/guide/08-start.md

 For more information on case statements please check out: [https://elide.io/pages/guide/v5/04-analytics.html#column-properties](https://elide.io/pages/guide/v5/04-analytics.html#column-properties)

 ### How do I filter on multiple fields like i would with SQL in my semantic config?

-To filter in a field in the semantic model, you will need to use the Elide filtering operators [https://elide.io/pages/guide/v5/11-graphql.html#filtering](https://elide.io/pages/guide/v5/11-graphql.html#filtering)

 If you want to filter the data available from the table to the users, you can provide a SQL subquery in the Hjson config.